Truck driver admits to drinking before accident that killed two children in Chiba

 According to the transport company in Yachimata where he works, Umezawa was returning to the company at the time of the accident after delivering cargo to Tokyo.

-Police are also checking whether the company, an affiliate of Nanbu Corp., a firm in Tokyo that processes reinforced steel bars, had any problems with the running of their operations.
+Police are also checking whether the company, an affiliate of Nanbu Corp., a firm in Tokyo that processes reinforced steel bars, had any problems with the running of its operations.

 Tatsuhiro Chinen, president of Nanbu, apologized for the accident, telling reporters he was terribly sorry that Umezawa had “caused the traffic accident by drunken driving, something that should never have happened.”